MonirehRazavi/LiteratureinMotion-Hub/week-07/README.md

 ---

-# Step 1 — Collecting Shakespeare’s Translations and Adaptations from Wikidata
+# Collecting Shakespeare’s Translations and Adaptations from Wikidata

 ## 📌 CV-Worthy Skills Gained This Week

-**Wikidata** Literacy: Understanding how to navigate and interpret structured linked data.
+- **Wikidata** Literacy: Understanding how to navigate and interpret structured linked data.

-**SPARQL** Querying (Beginner Level): Ability to write and modify basic queries to extract structured data.
+- **SPARQL** Querying (Beginner Level): Ability to write and modify basic queries to extract structured data.

-Data Collection from Open Data Sources: Exporting results from **SPARQL** queries to CSV format.
+- Data Collection from Open Data Sources: Exporting results from **SPARQL** queries to CSV format.

-Digital Humanities Methods: Applying computational techniques to **literary**/cultural data.
+- Digital Humanities Methods: Applying computational techniques to **literary**/cultural data.

 ## 1.1 What is Wikidata?